-- Thoroughly understand and document the PDP process as practiced;. - By studying the records of a number of specific PDPs with various outcomes, analyze the process dynamics; - o Records include documents, email archives, transcripts and recordings - Contractor may augment the record with requests for clarification from the participants in the PDP, as necessary. - Provide a critical analysis of the PDP process as defined and practiced, identifying: - o the strengths and weaknesses; - o differences between defined process and actual practice; - to what extent process incorporates the views, advice and needs of all stakeholders, both those active in ICANN and those not typically present for ICANN deliberations (See Annex). - Evaluate to what extent the PDP process satisfies the mission of ICANN in developing sound policy in support of the public interest, as well as meeting the needs of all stakeholders (see Annex), and to the extent that it does not, identify areas that need further investigation and change.
+- Thoroughly understand and document the GNSO PDP process as practiced; - By studying the records of a number of specific GNSOPDPs with various outcomes, analyze the process dynamics; - Records include documents, email archives, transcripts and recordings - Contractor may augment the record with requests for clarification from the participants in the PDP, as necessary. - Provide a critical analysis of the GNSOPDP process as defined and practiced, identifying: - the strengths and weaknesses; - o differences between defined process and actual practice; - to what extent process incorporates the views, advice and needs of all stakeholders, both those active in ICANN and those not typically present for ICANN deliberations (See Annex); - to what extent the ICANN bylaw process by which the GAC submits advice to the Board affects, positively or negatively, the participation of the GAC in the PDP and whether the PDP process could be strengthened by encouraging the submission of views and advice from the GAC and governments earlier in the process; - Benchmark the ICANN PDP process against other relevant multistakeholder processes. - Evaluate to what extent the GNSOPDP process satisfies the mission of ICANN in developing sound policy in support of the public interest, as well as meeting the needs of all stakeholders (see Annex), and to the extent that it does not, identify areas that need further investigation and change.